 | biography |

-MY CAT IS AN ALIEN (MCIAA) is the world-renowned outsider duo of radical, experimental instantaneous composers and intermedia artists formed by brothers Maurizio and Roberto Opalio in early 1998.
-They started their activity in Torino, Italy, before moving in a remote, secret region of the Western Alps.
+MY CAT IS AN ALIEN (MCIAA) is the world-renowned outsider duo of radical, experimental instantaneous composers and intermedia artists formed by brothers Maurizio and Roberto Opalio from Torino, Italy in early 1998.

 MCIAA have been developing a distinctive form of experimental music that is worldwide recognized as highly innovative.
 A performance by MY CAT IS AN ALIEN is full of tension and unpredictability, making it a proper shamanic ritual.
 Their huge output represents some of the most emotive and soulful improvised experimentalism in avant-garde.

 Articles, interviews and extended reviews are featured on the most important international music magazines worldwide.